-Brand I Recommend: Now Foods L-Tyrosine 750 Milligrams
+Brand I Recommend: NOW L-Tyrosine 750 Milligrams

 5-HTP is a naturally occurring amino acid that is used to replenish serotonin, a chemical that contributes to feelings of wellbeing and happiness.
 Serotonin is often found to be lacking in alcoholics which may be a cause of poor sleep, anxiety and depression.

 L-5-hydroxytriptophan offers alleviation of alcohol withdrawal symptoms in patients starting a detoxification therapy: see the research here.